pdfinn/sgpt/README.md

 # StreamGPT
-StreamGPT (sgpt) is a command-line tool to interact with OpenAI's API.
+StreamGPT (sgpt) is a command-line interface (CLI) tool to interact with OpenAI's API.
 It reads user input from standard input and sends it to the GPT model to generate a response based on the given instruction.
 It writes these responses to standard output.  `sgpt` is intended for integration with toolchains.
 It can operate on an input stream.

 ## Features

-- Interact with OpenAI's GPT-4 and GPT-3 models
+- Read input from stdin, process it using the GPT model, and output the response
-- Customizable model prompt and temperature
+- Configure the tool using command-line flags, environment variables, and a configuration file
-- Debug mode for detailed API response information
+- Support for different GPT models
-- Support for environmental variables
+- Adjustable temperature for controlling randomness in the output
 - Supported models:
     - GPT-4:
         - `gpt-4`